 Note: Beginning in January 1986, the PSU, segment number, check digit, and serial number are now scrambled together as one variable to preserve confidentiality.
+In order to correspond to the record layout of the previous years, 1979-1985, the ICPSR has split this variable into the PSU, segment number, check digit, and serial number.
+The record layout for 1986 appears as the 1979-1985; however, the scrambling done by the Census Bureau remains to preserve confidentiality.

 VAR 4005 SEGMENT NUMBER

+LOC 47 WID 4